salvatore-coppola/eclipsecon-2023-tutorial-session/README.md

 The user will configure Eclipse Kura docker image.
 He will connect the Kura instance with the Nvidia Triton instance through the `TritonServerRemoteService`

-The user will create a Wire Graph able to get data to examinate from the Dummy Driver and test test them into the Ai Wire Component configured with the model trainend in the previous phase, in order to detect an anomaly.
+The user will create a Wire Graph able to get data to examine from the Dummy Driver and test them into the Ai Wire Component configured with the model trained in the previous phase, in order to detect an anomaly.

 The SenseHAT dummy is a driver that generates data compatible with that of the SenseHAT Raspberry occasionally generating anomalies.